Holiday Advertising Playbook 2024 Download Playbook New

 Needless to say, advertisers aiming to boost the long-term impact of their TV ad content and the loyalty it may engender from consumers would benefit greatly from this alignment between context and digital advertising.

 Context is everything, all the time.
-It is important in CTV as well!
+It is important in Connected TV ads as well!

 Disney+ Now has Ads, Here’s What Brands Need to Know